 See the image below for an example of what you can achieve with the Sony A7 III:

-- High image quality with 26.2 Megapixel Full-frame CMOS Sensor
+- 24.2 Megapixel CMOS Image Sensor

 This is probably the cheapest full frame mirrorless camera available to buy right now.